 We think it’s important to highlight this work because Black history happens every day, right here and now.
-We don’t have to look far to see the bright lights in our community who are overcoming obstacles and making history today.
+We recognize the culture, history, and resilience of Black communities every month of the year.